tomusborne/generateblocks/readme.txt

 * Feature: Add Block Label option to label Container, Query Loop, and Grid blocks in List View
 * Feature: Only show one dimension field if synced
 * Feature: Add option to disable Google fonts
+* Feature: Allow all unit types in UnitControl
+* Feature: Add help icon to unit list
 * Fix: Attributes merging incorrect values when multiple blocks are selected
 * Fix: Color and Background panels are visible/accessible on responsive views
 * Fix: Template lock system not applying to inner blocks